sivaprasadraju/Home-Page-Identification/README.md

 1) Reading the input image from the same directory.

+2) Croping the input image and taking the Region of Interest.
+Because If there is any update in website this area is fixed.

 2) Converting input image from RGB to HSV.

 3) Finding the value of hue in the input image.